The Alsace Experience

 2018 Trips: June 23 – 30; June 30 – July 7

-The Alsace Experience, was offered for the first time in 2016.
+The Alsace Experience, was offered for the first time in 2016 and then again in 2017.
 This trip is based in the beautiful wine region between Colmar and Strasbourg, east of the Vosges Mountains and west of the Rhine River and the German and Swiss borders.

 The history of Alsace is a tumultuous one.
 The region shifted back and forth between Germany and France in three wars and has changed hands four times since 1870.
 You’ll definitely feel both French and German influences as we experience Alsace’s unique history, scenery, architecture, culture, and cuisine.